The JOSM Editing Process

 • Move the map to the area that you edited.

 • You should see your changes now appearing on the map!
 If you don’t, try pressing CTRL+R to refresh the web page.
-Sometimes the map doesn’t update properly and needs to be reloaded.
+Sometimes the browser still shows the old version and needs to be reloaded.

 • What if you don’t see your changes?
 Don’t worry - it may take a few minutes for the changes to be shown on the map.
 Also, check your additions in JOSM to make sure that you added them correctly.
 A good general rule is, if your point has an icon in JOSM, then it should be seen on the main map at the OpenStreetMap website.